Varsha-Agarwalla/Movie-Data-Analysis/README.md

 # Movie-Data-Analysis
 What makes a movie popular?
 Predicted the score given by audience to a movie using Linear Regression

-You will find the project code at the link: http://rpubs.com/Varsha_agarwalla/443952
+You will find the project code at the link: http://rpubs.com/Varsha_agarwalla/443952 The data and codebook are also attached.

 According to the codebook, these are randomly sampled 651 movies that were produced before 2016.
 It is an observational study.